How to Choose the Best Type of Batteries for your Campervan Conversion

 Gel batteries can also handle deep discharges better than flooded and AGM batteries, which can be beneficial for those who frequently draw their batteries down to lower levels.
 Proper charging control is essential, as gel batteries can be damaged by overcharging.

-our recommendation
+our verdict

 A good choice if you need a budget option with a long potential lifespan and a little more resistance.
-The Photonic Universe is resistant to shock and vibrations, as well as having deep cycle discharge and recovery capabilities.

 Pros